csl-iisc/GPM-ASPLOS22/README.md

 # GPM: <ins>G</ins>PU with <ins>P</ins>ersistent <ins>M</ins>emory
-In GPM, we propose that GPUs leverage the persistent properties of NVM.
-We provide the code for the different applications in GPMBench along with the source code of libGPM.
-We first describe the steps to reproduce results followed by a short explanation of the source library.
+GPM is a system which allows a GPU to leverage Persistent Memory and enables writing highly performant recoverable GPU applications.
+The repository contains the source of our benchmark suite: GPMBench and a CUDA library: LibGPM.
+GPMBench comprises of 9 benchmarks categorized as transactional, native and checkpointing.
+LibGPM contains the source of our CUDA library which provides a user-friendly interface for GPU-accelerated recoverable applications.
+More details about the work can be found in our paper ASPLOS'22 paper: Leveraging Persistent Memory from a GPU.
+The artifact also allows a user to reproduce some of the key results published in the paper.
+These key results include:
+1. Figure 1: Benefits of GPM over CPU with PM.
+2. Figure 9: Benefits ofGPMover CPU with PM.
+3. Table 5: Restoration latency (RL) in GPM.

 ## Steps to setup and replicate results
-The following are the steps required to reproduce the results, along with the expected run time.
+The following steps are required to reproduce the results, along with the expected run time.
 All commands should be run in the main repository folder.
  1. **Setting up PMEM [~10 minutes]**
  2. **Setting up cuDNN [~15 minutes]**
  3. **Replicating Figure 1 [~40 + 30 minutes]**
  4. **Replicating Figure 9 [~70 minutes]**
- 5. **Replicating Table 5 [~X minutes]**
+ 5. **Replicating Table 5 [~7 minutes]**

 ## Setting up PMEM [~10 minutes]